Chimera-tools/ChimPipe/docs/source/manual.rst

 It will produce 5 files in your current working directory:

-* annotation.gtf.junctions – annotated splice junctions coordinates (not needed)
+* annotation.gtf.junctions – annotated splice junctions coordinates.
-* annotation.gtf.junctions.fa – annotated splice junctions sequence (not needed)
+* annotation.gtf.junctions.fa – annotated splice junctions sequences.
-* **annotation.gtf.junctions.gem** – transcriptome index in GEM format (needed)
+* **annotation.gtf.junctions.gem** – transcriptome index in GEM format.
-* **annotation.gtf.junctions.keys** – keys to convert from transcriptome to genome (needed)
+* **annotation.gtf.junctions.keys** – keys to convert from transcriptome to genome coordinates.
-* annotation.gtf.junctions.log – indexer log file (not needed)
+* annotation.gtf.junctions.log – log file.

 .. tip:: If your machine has more than one CPU it is recommended to run the indexer with multiple threads.
 Use the option ``-t <threads>``, where **threads** is the number of available CPUs.